 They are to be found in most regions of France with the exception of the extreme north and north-east.
 They prefer a dry sunny habitat and generally lives in dense vegetation, brambles, thickets and woodland, this in combination with their colouring make it very difficult to observe them.
 They can sometimes be seen by the edges of these habitats or on a stone wall or roadside.
 Their principle diet is composed of small mammals, birds and their young from nests in trees, lizards and young snakes.
 They kill by constriction and suffocation by eating their prey head first.

 Their main period of activity is during the day until nightfall and although perhaps principally a land dweller they are also a spectacular tree climber able to climb vertically old rough barked trees or wind their way through the branches of bushes.
 They are a generally calm snake with very little aggression, sometimes known when provoked to point its head at whatever is annoying it and makes strange “mouth” sounds in an attempt to frighten.
-Hibernation takes place in October/November until March/April under an old tree stump or somewhere of a similar nature.
+Hibernation takes place in October/November until March/April under an old tree stump, in an abandoned badger set or somewhere of a similar nature.